xryliu/qmk_firmware/keyboards/aidansmithdotdev/fine40/readme.md

 * **More Advance Funtions**

 Animating the Logo:
-These are based on code published by pedker (https://github.com/pedker/OLED-BongoCat-Revision) and for demo purpose I am using pedker's bongo cat pictures in fine40.c file
+These are based on code published by pedker (https://github.com/pedker/OLED-BongoCat-Revision) and for demo purpose I am using pedker's bongo cat pictures in fine40 - animated.c file

 Variables needed: